-I have experience working with clients who are looking for support with a wide range of topics including stress, anxiety, panic attacks, new parenthood, low mood, work pressures and trauma.
+I have experience working with clients who are looking for support with a wide range of topics including stress, anxiety, panic attacks, new parenthood, low mood, bereavement and trauma.
 As a therapist, my approach is warm and compassion-focused.
 I aim to ensure that clients feel comfortable, heard and valued.

 How Therapy Can Help